mlauss2/sandec/README.md

 with a simple SDL2-based player application to demonstrate library use.

-Can also play game movies from Curse of Monkey Island, Shadows of the Empire, Mysteries of the Sith, The Dig, Full Throttle,  some of Rebel Assault 1 and most of Rebel Assault II.
+Can also play game movies from Curse of Monkey Island, Shadows of the Empire, Mysteries of the Sith, The Dig, Full Throttle,  almost all of Rebel Assault II and roughly half of Rebel Assault I.

 If you find this useful, I'd be very happy if you dropped me a line!